-Bethesda's upcoming action-adventure title Starfield, lets you go on adventures in various star systems across the galaxy.
-If you’re constantly staring at your clock, awaiting the September 6 release of the game, we recommend watching some movies like Starfield to keep you hyped.
-Here are our picks for the best 15 movies similar to Starfield to watch while you wait.
+Starfield lets you go on adventures in various star systems across the galaxy.
+If you enjoyed Starfield's cinematic rendition of outer space and science fiction, we recommend watching movies like Starfield to keep you hyped.
+Here are 20 movies like Starfield, to watch after beating the game.

-While many of the movies presented here don’t have any direct correlation to the game, we are looking at films that share many similar themes and settings.
-So, without further ado, let’s get started and look at movies similar to Starfield.
+While many movies presented here don’t directly correlate to the game, we look at films with similar themes and settings.
+So, let’s look at movies similar to Starfield without further ado.

 Valerian and the City of a Thousand Planets (2017)